Evaluating and Calibrating LLM Confidence on Questions with Multiple Correct Answers: The MACE Benchmark

-\paragraph{Rule-based Domain.} The \textit{\Math} domain is defined through five numeric subjects.
-(Table~\ref{tab:number_types}), each acting as a pseudo-label.
-As these categories span broad numerical ranges, we do not construct natural questions explicitly.
-Instead, we generate queries by uniformly sampling numbers from the interval $[0,\,1{,}000{,}000]$, providing wide coverage of numerical reasoning behaviors.
+Together, the two paths ensure that every domain can be populated across all four answer-count settings ($k \in \{1,2,4,6\}$) while each question retains a well-defined scope and a uniform level of intrinsic difficulty.

-\paragraph{Quality control} All generated QA instances first undergo rigorous deduplication, and we ensure that no label appears in multiple domains to prevent cross-domain leakage.
-To construct a representative and balanced dataset, we employ a clustering-based sampling strategy.
-Specifically, for each answer setting within a domain, we perform K-Means clustering to partition the instances into $k=500$ clusters and select the sample closest to the centroid of each cluster.
-This process yields 2,000 distinct samples per domain, resulting in a final dataset totaling 12,000 instances.
+\paragraph{Rule-based Domain.} The \textit{\Math} domain is defined through five numeric category predicates (Table~\ref{tab:number_types}), each acting as a pseudo-label (e.g., prime numbers, perfect squares).
+Because these categories span broad numerical ranges, constructing questions around specific target numbers is unnecessary.
+Instead, we generate queries by uniformly sampling integers from the interval $[0,\;1{,}000{,}000]$.
+For each sampled number $n$, the ground-truth label set $\mathcal{O}$ is computed deterministically by evaluating which of the five predicates $n$ satisfies, and the numeric interval \texttt{\{lower\_num\}}--\texttt{\{upper\_num\}} in the template is set to a narrow window centred on $n$ that contains exactly $k$ qualifying numbers.
+This provides wide coverage of numerical reasoning behaviours while maintaining precise answer-count control.
+Similarly, given the virtually unlimited pool of candidate integers, we cap the total number of generated questions at 10{,}000.